SkyBlueRW/SkyBlueRW.github.io/_posts/2023-07-23-anchor-forecast-bayesian.md

 #### The Investment View (Likelihood) <a name="subparagraph2"></a>

-With a reasonable neutral point to start with.
-We can now turn to the incorporation of investment views/forecast.
-That is how we make abnormal returns (also probably loss :) ).As I see, this is the most innovative part of the Black-Litterman model.
+With a reasonable and well-founded neutral point established, we can now turn to the more thrilling part of incorporating investment views and forecasts.
+This is where we unlock the potential for active returns (and for sure perhaps loss).
+As I see it, this particular aspect of the Black-Litterman model truly embodies its innovation and power.

-The BL model takes the investment view as obersavations with uncentainties ($$\epsilon$$) and further use it as likelihood in a Bayes formula for information combination in the next step.
-Additionaly, they propose to express all views (absolute or relative) in linear equations with Gaussian noise, which help to expand usage in scenarios of partial views.
-The diagonal $$\Omega$$ measures the uncertainty around Q and is inverse to investors' confidence on the their views.
-Under such a paradigm, we can easily express our invesment views via modifying the design matrix P.
+The BL model handles the investment view as obersavations accompanied by uncentainties ($$\epsilon$$) and further use it as likelihood in a Bayes formula for information combination.
+Notably, they propose to express all views (absolute or relative) in the form of linear equations with Gaussian noise, enhancing the model's versatility when dealing with partial views.
+To capture the uncertainty surrounding these veiws, a diagonal $$\Omega$$ is introduced, inversely proportional to investors' confidence in their respective forecasts (Q).
+This paradigm allows us to conveniently express our investment views by appropriately modifying the design matrix P.

 $$
 \begin{aligned}